jhidding/MacroExercises.jl/docs/src/polynomials.md

 @elapsed test_f2(1000)
 ```

 So the tight loop version is an order of magnitude faster (note the sample size).
 Can we do better?
+Now it starts to get interesting!
+We'll generate code as if we unroll the for-loop for a specific case of a polynomial manualy.

 ``` {.julia #polynomials}
 function expand(f::Polynomial{T}) where T<:Number